 TUCSON, Ariz.
-(AP) - A 43-year-old Phoenix woman who admitted supervising a stash house for migrants who entered the U.S. illegally awaits sentencing after pleading guilty to a human smuggling charge.
+(AP) - A 43-year-old Phoenix woman who admitted to supervising a stash house for migrants who entered the U.S. illegally has been sentenced to 21 months in federal prison.

 A Feb.
-1 sentencing is set in federal court in Tucson for Amalia Gonzalez-Lara on her guilty plea Thursday to one count of conspiracy to transport and harbor migrants who are in the country illegally.
+1 sentencing was set in federal court in Tucson for Amalia Gonzalez-Lara after she pleaded guilty to one count of conspiring to transport and harbor more than 100 migrants in the country illegally for profit.

 The conspiracy charge is punishable by up to 10 years in prison.
-But a plea agreement between Gonzalez-Lara and federal prosecutors said a sentence of 4.75 years would be the maximum she should face under federal guidelines.
+But a plea agreement between Gonzalez-Lara and federal prosecutors said a sentence of 4.75 years would be the maximum she faced under federal guidelines.

 The plea agreement said federal agents found 20 migrants, all from Mexico or Guatemala, inside a home in the Phoenix suburb of Avondale on Jan.
 12 and that the migrants had been transported through southern Arizona en route to metro Phoenix.